Vanishing spray: Patent dispute

-In 2018, Allemagne publicly alleged that FIFA have not paid him for the spray, instead continuing to produce and use the spray without paying royalties.
-In December 2017, a Brazilian court acknowledged Allemagne's patent and ordered FIFA to stop using the spray in its competitions; FIFA have refused to comply, arguing that the Brazilian courts have no jurisdiction over them.
+In 2018, Allemagne publicly alleged that FIFA had not paid him for the spray, instead continuing to produce and use the spray without paying royalties.
+In December 2017, a Brazilian court acknowledged Allemagne's patent and ordered FIFA to stop using the spray in its competitions; FIFA refused to comply, arguing that Brazilian courts had no jurisdiction over the organization.
+In October 2021, the Court of Justice of the State of Rio de Janeiro ruled against FIFA, ordering the organization to compensate Allemagne after finding that it had negotiated in bad faith over the purchase of the patent, having repeatedly used the product free of charge while its inventor had made himself available to transfer the underlying technology.